-The academic is divided in to two terms.
+The academic session is divided in to two terms.
 No formal testing is done for these classes.

-Evaluation is based on the day to day performance under the Continuous and Comprehensive Evaluation.
-The assessment may be done on the basis of written work done in the notebooks or worksheets and also through oral assessment based on discussion and interactions.
-The other activities are also assessed like visit to Computer Lab, Visit to Library etc. Report Cards are given twice a year in October and March.
+Evaluation Plan is based on the day to day performance under the Continuous and Comprehensive Evaluation.
+The assessments may be done on the basis of written work done in the notebooks or worksheets and also through oral assessment based on discussion and interactions.
+The other activities are also assessed like visit to Computer Lab, Visit to Library etc. Report Cards are given twice a year i.e; October and March respectively.

 Classes I to V

 The entire year is divided in to four cycles.
 Each Cycle comprises of two activities in which four parameters are assessed.
-In English, Hindi and Sanskrit the four parameters which are assessed are Listening Skills, Reading Skills and Speaking skills.
+In English, Hindi and Sanskrit the four parameters which are assessed are Listening Skills, Reading Skills, Speaking skills and Writing skills.

-In Maths, the concept, Drills/Tables, Mental ability and Activity are the four parameters on which the student is assessed.
+In Maths, Concept, Drills/Tables, Mental Ability and Activity are the four parameters on which the student is assessed.

-In EVS, the student is tested on Environmental Sensitivity, Activity, Group Discussion or Quiz and also the concept.
+In EVA, the student is tested on Environmental Sensitivity, Activity, Group Discussion or Quiz and also the Concept.

-Each cycle culminates with a Long Test which is Pen Paper Test and prepares the student for facing the formal exam pattern.
+Each cycle culminates with a Pen Paper Test and prepares the student for facing the formal exam pattern ahead.

 The student is also exposed to the various Co-Scholastic activities wherein GK, Computer, Art & Craft, Music, Dance and Physical Education helps in development of the students hand and hear aspect.
 These psychomotor skills, physical development, life skills, attitudes, values interests and participation in the other Co-Scholastic activities are assessed on various rubrics.

 - The entire year would be divided into two terms i.e. Term I & Term II for scholastic & co-scholastic areas both.